 Shalom Baby welcomes each new life to the Jewish community with a special basket filled with items to help the family get started such as coupons for babysitting at the Jewish Community Center and a list of babysitters.
 As a very special gift, each baby will receive a keepsake Chanukah menorah provided by the Ann and Coleman Friedman Fund of the Foundation for Planned Giving.

-When Jennifer Tuvlin, JCC staff liaison for the program, lived in Chicago, she was thrilled to receive a welcome basket from their Federation’s Shalom Baby program upon the birth of her first son, Andrew.
+When current Louisville resident, Jennifer Tuvlin, lived in Chicago, she was thrilled to receive a welcome basket from their Federation’s Shalom Baby program upon the birth of her first son, Andrew.
 “I’m not from that area,” she says, “and it was so nice for our family to be welcomed so warmly into the Jewish community.
 I am so happy we have our own Shalom Baby program in Louisville.”